rzarr/SLIPPER-docs/Files/Reconstruction_8cxx.md

 ---
 title: src/Reconstruction.cxx
+summary: File containing the main function of the Reconstruction executable.

 ---

 # src/Reconstruction.cxx

+File containing the main function of the Reconstruction executable.
+[More...](#detailed-description)

 ## Functions

 |                | Name           |
 | -------------- | -------------- |
 | int | **[main](/Files/Reconstruction_8cxx.md#function-main)**(int argc, char ** argv) |

+## Detailed Description

+File containing the main function of the Reconstruction executable.

+**Author**: R. Zarrella

+This executable performs the whole signal processing and level0 Reconstruction of all detectors connected to the WaveDAQ.

 ## Functions Documentation